Convergent NMPC-based Reinforcement Learning Using Deep Expected Sarsa and Nonlinear Temporal Difference Learning: Introduction

-While simple to use, conventional TD learning methods such as Q-learning do not come with formal guarantees regarding the closed-loop optimality of the resulting policy \cite{sutton2018reinforcement}.
-Furthermore, they lacks convergence guarantees when using non linear function approximation, which may cause potential divergence of the approximator parameters.
-To overcome these challenges, the authors of \cite{maei2010toward} proposed gradient temporal difference (GTD) for off-policy Q-learning methods as an effective solution, and proven to almost-sure convergence for any finite MDP and any smooth value function approximator to a locally optimal solution or equilibrium point.
-As a second contribution, we combine in this paper GTD methods with parametrized NMPC as function approximator in the Expected Sarsa (ES) RL method to overcome the potential parameters divergence and instability issues.
+While simple to use, conventional TD learning methods such as Q-learning lack formal guarantees for the closed-loop optimality of the learned policy \cite{sutton2018reinforcement}.
+Furthermore, they lack convergence guarantees when using nonlinear function approximation, which may cause potential divergence of the approximator parameters.
+To overcome these challenges, the authors of \cite{maei2010toward} proposed gradient temporal difference (GTD) for off-policy Q-learning methods as an effective solution, a method ensuring almost-sure convergence for any finite MDP and any smooth value function approximator to a locally optimal solution or equilibrium point.
+As a second contribution, we combine in this paper GTD methods with parametrized NMPC as a function approximator in the Expected Sarsa (ES) RL method to overcome the potential parameters divergence and instability issues.
 To the best of the authors' knowledge, this is the first work where an action-value method is used to tune the NMPC approximator using GTD methods.
-The simulation results shows that the proposed approach converges to a locally optimal solution without instability problems compared to previous methods.
+The simulation results show that the proposed approach converges to a locally optimal solution without instability problems compared to previous methods.

 The remainder of this article is organized as follows.
 Section \ref{section:prerequisites} exposes prerequisites on predictive control and reinforcement learning.
 Then, Section \ref{section:learning_nmpc} presents our contributions.
 Finally, Section \ref{section:results} showcases the efficiency of our methods on numerical simulation examples.